dazuma/toys/toys/docs/guide.md

 using zsh, however, you can use the `bashcompinit` function to load the toys bash completion (as well as other bash-based completions).
 This *mostly* works, with a few caveats.
 Native zsh completion is on the future roadmap.

+### Getting information about tools

+Sometimes you need to introspect the list of defined tools.
+For example, you might have a CI job that runs a Toys tool if available, but falls back to a Rake task if no Toys tools are defined.
+To determine whether a tool exists, you could use the status code returned from `system tools show`.

+Two operations are available under the `system tools` namespace, one to search and list tools, and another to get information about a specific tool.
+In both cases, you can view results as either YAML or JSON.
+For more information, see the help screens:

+    toys system tools list --help
+    toys system tools show --help

 ### Managing the Git cache